Mintbase/Grants-Program/applications/Fennel_Protocol.md

 Fennel Labs and Whiteflag Foundation aim to improve the ways that organizations communicate with each other in calamitous situations and austere environments where coordination and deconfliction is vital.

-This grant proposal describes the first step of a long-term plan to develop Fennel Protocol, a Substrate chain that will provide the Polkadot ecosystem with the Whiteflag Protocol specification, an open standard for a neutral and trusted messaging network based on blockchain technology.
+This grant proposal describes the first step of a long-term plan to develop Fennel Protocol, a Substrate chain that will provide the Mintbase ecosystem with the Whiteflag Protocol specification, an open standard for a neutral and trusted messaging network based on blockchain technology.

 The background of the Whiteflag specification is as follows: